-Our Pastors are still writing sermons, which will be distributed by email, phone reading, or into letterboxes.
-The Sermons will also be uploaded to the website under the resources tab above.
+Our Pastors are writing sermons, which will be distributed by email, phone reading, or into letterboxes.
+The Sermons will be uploaded to the website under the resources tab above.
 Remember that you can access the Growing Faith at Home weekly guide off the Resources tab above to remain informed.

 Okay, not in your normal seat in your normal church building.

 But in your armchair or couch at home each Sunday morning live (or anytime for previous services).

 Worshipping online is different to attending a physical church.
 To get the most out of it, remember to: